xcp-ng/xcp-ng-org/docs/project/roadmap.md

 * [LINSTOR integration](https://xcp-ng.org/blog/2020/11/13/xcp-ng-and-linbit-alliance-part-ii/) (Storage)
 * [RunX](https://xcp-ng.org/blog/2021/10/19/runx-is-available-in-tech-preview/) (Xen)

-## In progress
+## 👷 In progress

-_Things we started to work on, but are not usable/visible yet._
+_Things we started to work on, but are not usable or visible yet._

 * Q35 emulation support (Xen)
 * New metrics (Xen/platform)